 Once we made our way back to the parking lot, we had hiked a good 2+ miles, so everyone was ready for some food.
 There is a quaint little town near Mount Falcon and the Red Rocks Amphitheater called Morrison, which has a population of only around 430 people.
 It’s close enough to Denver to be an easy drive, but far enough away to feel like you’re not near the big city.
 In fact, the official town website lists Morrison as “the nearest faraway place“, and I think that’s astute.
 We ate at a Mexican restaurant called The Morrison Inn (the name is rather deceiving) and it was estupendo.
 It was far more authentic than any Mexican food I have had in the Midwest; overall, I’d rate it a 8/10.

 After lunch we decided to head up to Red Rocks because we were close, and it was still early enough in the day.
 Well, as luck would have it (I seriously, personally, have the worst luck) there was an event going on that night at the amphitheater and it. was. chaos.
 Trying to drive to the parking lots up near the top was completely nerve-wracking and anxiety inducing.
-There was some kind of weirdo rave-type musician performing that night, and the type of people descending upon this majestic natural amphitheater were, let’s say, not the most… refined crowd.
+There was some kind of rave-type musician performing that night, and the hordes of people descending upon this majestic natural amphitheater were, let’s say, not of the most refined crowd.

-I’m not knocking anyone’s life or music choices; I used to be a “raver” back when I was 17-18 years old, but let’s be real.
-Anyway, they closed the amphitheater in preparation of this musical debauchery fest, so we were unable to see the actual amphitheater.
+I’m not knocking anyone’s life or music choices; I used to be a “raver” back when I was 17-18 years old, I’m just sayin’.
+Anyway, they closed the amphitheater in preparation of this rave fest, so we were unable to see the actual amphitheater.
 We went to two different entrances and struck out both times.
 The museum was open, but it was ungodly crowded because that’s the only place visitors could go.
 They had some kind of display about musicians, but I wasn’t interested.
 It was far too crowded, hot, and annoying.

 However, we cut our losses on this day, and once we were able to finally gather every single person (seriously, it was like herding feral cats), it was off to the Red Rocks Trading Post.
 To put it matter-of-factly, this place is like the official “touristy building” of the Red Rocks park, but nothing fancy.
 It’s rather small and has a handful of collectible items and knick-knacks like T-shirts, sunglasses, magnets, and the usual tourist trap-type memorabilia.
 There was a display of some art geared towards the amphitheater, as well as a large backyard area.
 That area was very pleasant and nice, and offered a great view of the amphitheater itself.
 It’s an ideal place for weddings and is routinely used for them.
 The trading post also now houses the Colorado Music Hall of Fame.